athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4612: Clover.PrefPane and CloverUpdater updated with moder objective-c code. xibs requires Xcode 5.1+ by vectosigma -- 2018-07-20

 - 4610: implement links to shapes and gradients by slice2009 -- 2018-07-20

 - 4609: correct wrong part from r4608 by shelocks -- 2018-07-19